Church of God (Jerusalem Acres): Seven business auxiliaries

 The Church of God considers all of the business of the church to fall under one of seven categories for each of which they have a corresponding business auxiliary.
 These categories are considered to be the seven distinct workings of the Holy Spirit (or the Seven Spirits of God), which they give the names "Love, Preservation, Marking, Teaching, Perfection, Publishing and Evangelism".
 The corresponding auxiliaries, in the same order, are "World Missions Auxiliary, Church Preservation Endeavor, Church Marking Association, Bible Teaching Auxiliary, Church Perfection Auxiliary, Church Publishing Company and Church Evangelistic Auxiliary".

 Status

-As of 2013, The Church of God at Jerusalem Acres had 18 churches in the United States with many churches throughout Mexico, Cuba, Haiti, Dominican Republic, South America, Africa, India and the Philippines.
+As of 2026, The Church of God at Jerusalem Acres had 17 churches in the United States, in addition to churches in Mexico, Cuba, Haiti, Dominican Republic, South America, Africa, India and the Philippines.
 They have an estimated membership of 35,000 worldwide, and developing contacts in Russia, Ukraine, and Canada.
-Headquarters are at Jerusalem Acres in Cleveland, Tennessee.
+Their headquarters are located at Jerusalem Acres in Cleveland, Tennessee which is the location for several other Church of God denominations.